Is it career progression or your kids? A Friday night out or a hot cup of coffee? What gets you out of bed in the morning?

 According to Mogi, these pillars formed as a natural extension of the Japanese mindset and culture.
 Still, he acknowledges that anyone can adopt these tenets in their life.

 Much like mindfulness, the key is to be present in the moment.
-At the same time, it's unmistakably about looking forward – the anticipation of that cup of coffee or a weekend activity.
-And crucially, it's about savoring the moment when it arrives.
+At the same time, it's unmistakably about looking forward – the anticipation of that cup of coffee or weekend activity.
+And crucially, it's about savoring the moments when they arrive.

 Yes, I eagerly anticipate that morning cup of coffee, but by the time it arrives I've usually got one eye on the clock, my mind frantically calculating the fastest route to the office while I'm throwing on my jacket.